janosvajda/rust-examples/aws-lambda-example-db/README.md

 CloudWatch Logs capture the Lambda output (`/aws/lambda/aws-lambda-example-db`) and should show the structured error logs if anything goes wrong.
 Delete the sample user with the `/token/revoke` endpoint when you finish testing.

+CloudWatch also creates a dashboard named `${stack-name}-lambda` with widgets for invocations, errors, duration percentiles, concurrency, and the most recent log events so you can keep an eye on production traffic at a glance.

 > **Stage prefixes**
 > The template sets `AWS_LAMBDA_HTTP_IGNORE_STAGE_IN_PATH=true`, which tells